-Because people with ankylosing spondylitis are at a higher risk for spinal cord injury, it’s important that you wear a seat belt every time you drive or ride in a car.
+Because people with ankylosing spondylitis may be at a higher risk for spinal cord injury, it's important that you wear a seat belt every time you drive or ride in a car.

 You will need to get regular eye exams to check for inflammation in your eye, called iritis.
 You may use a device such as a cane to help you walk and to help reduce stress on your joints.

 Surgery for the spine is rarely needed.
 You may want to think about hip or knee replacements if you have severe arthritis in those joints.

 There is no cure for this disease.
 But early diagnosis and treatment can help relieve pain and stiffness and allow you to keep doing your daily activities for as long as possible.

 Learning about ankylosing spondylitis:

 Living with ankylosing spondylitis: